-Based on our review of the student's documentation, the following accommodations are required:
+Based on our review of the student's documentation, the following accommodations are required: Classroom:

-Classroom

-- Alternate-format writing expectations (point form). - This student may be using Computerized Note Taking software in your class.
+- Advance notification of discussion questions. - · Advanced notification of discussion topics. - Advance notification of reading requirements. - Advance notification of topics for lecture presentations. - Alternative format evaluations. - Alternate-format writing expectations (point form). - This student may be using Computerized Note Taking software in your class.
 To do this effectively, the student will require copies of overhead/PowerPoint presentations/notes shortly before class.
-These items can be shared with the student electronically via Blackboard or e-mail. - The student will be recording the class using a computer.
+These items can be shared with the student electronically via Blackboard or e-mail.
+The student will be recording the class using a computer.
 It is understood that recordings are for this student's personal use only and will not be shared or distributed.
-The student has signed an "Intellectual Property Agreement" to that effect.
+The student has signed an "Intellectual Property Agreement" to that effect. - Copies of overhead/PowerPoint presentations: can be shared with the student shortly before class, electronically via Blackboard or e-mail or by providing photocopies. - Emergency Action Plan - Extra time for assignments when negotiated in advance. - Extra work or assignments in lieu of presenting in front of the classroom.